Animals Available for Adoption

 Please do not bring your pet to the shelter.

-When you are ready to meet a pet, please scan the Adoption waiting list QR code, which can be found on-site at the Adoption table.
+When you are ready to meet a pet, please sign your name on the sign-in sheet which can be found on-site at the Adoption table.

 It’s time for the Meet & Greet!
 You will be directed to a play yard where you and your party will be introduced to your dog or puppy or to the Cat Cottage to meet your selected cat or kitten.